The importance of restricting system controls

 How BDO’s Forensic team helped

 BDO prepared a detailed report and brief of evidence which was used for criminal and civil purposes.
 BDO also worked collectively with the client in designing and implementing controls to help reduce the risk of fraud reoccurring.
-Specifically, system access controls were reviewed and automated audit logs create in order to identify and report on any changes to employee details.
+Specifically, system access controls were reviewed and automated audit logs created in order to identify and report on any changes to employee details.

 A key reminder from this investigation is that organisations need to regularly review their systems and controls to ensure they remain effective.
 While on the surface organisations may believe they have adequate segregation of duties, if ‘control gaps’ exist, there will always be an increased risk of fraud occurring.